Canh Bầu Nấu Tôm (Vietnamese Opo Squash and Shrimp Soup)

 - 1 green onion (smashed and minced white part; chopped green part to garnish)

 - Combine shrimps, 1 tsp of sugar, 1 tsp of mushroom seasoning, 1/4 tsp of pepper, 1 tbsp of fish sauce, minced shallot and white part onion.
-Allow it marinate for 10-15 minutes. a Then add the dried smashed dried shrimps.
-Season with 1 tbsp of sugar, 1/2 tsp of sea salt, 2 tbsp of mushroom seasoning and 1/4 tsp of black ground pepper.
-Taste the broth and adjust to your taste.
+Allow it marinate for 10-15 minutes.

-- When ready to cook, bring 5 cups of water to a boil on your kettle.
+- When ready to cook, bring 5 cups of water to a boil in your kettle.
 In your soup pot, on medium heat add cooking oil to cover bottom surface (about 1-2 tbsp).
 Once it’s hot add the marinated shrimps and saute until they are no longer pink.
 Pour in 5 cups of boiling water.
 Add 1 tbsp of Quoc Viet Vegetarian Soup Base and 1 tbsp of mushroom seasoning.
 Taste the both and adjust accordingly with extra seasonings.
 Once the broth comes to a boil add the chunks of Opo Squash.
 Continue to cook for 3-5 minutes or until the Opo Squash is translucent.
 Turn off heat and remove from pot.

 - Garnish with chopped green onion and black pepper.
 This soup can be served with white rice and compliment perfectly with Caramelized Pork Belly with Quail Eggs as part of a traditional Vietnamese Family Dinner.